 These facilities can greatly vary in price and location so it is important to speak to someone who can help you make the decision that is within your budget that also suits your treatment needs.

-SAMHSA.
-(2012).
+- Substance Abuse and Mental Health Services Administration.
+(2013).
 The Dawn Report: Emergency Department Visits Involving Attention Deficit/Hyperactivity Disorder Stimulant Medications.

-National Institute on Drug Abuse for Teens.
+- National Institute on Drug Abuse for Teens.
 (2017).
 Prescription Stimulant Medications (Amphetamines).

-National Institute on Drug Abuse.
+- National Institute on Drug Abuse.
 (2014).
 Stimulant ADHD Medications: Methylphenidate and Amphetamines.